veknart/fairseq/examples/speech_to_text/docs/iwslt_2023_simulst_mustc_v2_example.md

 ## Training
 This section covers training an offline ST model.

-Set ${ST_SAVE_DIR} to be the save directory of the resulting ST model.
-This train command assumes that you are training on one GPU, so please adjust the "update-freq" command accordingly.
+Set `${ST_SAVE_DIR}` to be the save directory of the resulting ST model.
+This train command assumes that you are training on `1 GPU`, so please adjust the `update-freq` command accordingly.

 ```bash
  fairseq-train ${MUSTC_ROOT}/en-${TARGET_LANG} \